shiny/adonis-resque/README.md

 In Adonis Documentation, they use bullmq as mail queueing example.
 But if we wanna use `adonis-resque` for `mail.sendLater`, how to do?

 1. Create a Mail Job
-Run `node ace make:job Mail` to create a Mail Job, then modify it in `app/jobs/mail.ts`
+Run `node ace make:job Mail` to create the mail job, then edit it in `app/jobs/mail.ts`

 ```typescript
 import { BaseJob } from 'adonis-resque'